-Man shot after gunman drives car into Capitol Hill protesters
+Man shot on Capitol Hill in Seattle after gunman drives car into George Floyd protest

 “Here in Seattle, people are protesting a culture of systemic racism and police actions that exist right in our own backyard,” she said, mentioning John T. Williams, Che Taylor and Charleena Lyles.

-Asked about Seattle City Councilmember Kshama Sawant calling for Durkan to resign, the mayor said she wouldn’t be “distracted by political ploys.”
+Asked about Seattle City Councilmember Kshama Sawant calling for Durkan to resign over the police response to the demonstrations, the mayor said she wouldn’t be “distracted by political ploys.”
+An online petition launched Friday by some local Democratic Party leaders calling on the mayor to resign had collected about 10,000 signatures by Sunday night.

 Best left before the news conference ended to deal with the Capitol Hill demonstration.

 Seattle Times staff reporters Daniel Beekman, Melissa Hellmann and Jim Brunner contributed to this story.